 Then my husband came home, read her wall post, and he cried.

-Reading her words of gratitude made all the 70-hour work weeks, the extra money spent on take-out food, the two weeks I had to spend away from my children while writing, and everything else I did to birth the book worth it.
+Reading her words of gratitude made the seven months of 70-hour work weeks, the extra money spent on take-out food, the two weeks I had to spend away from my children for distraction free writing sessions, and everything else I did to birth the book worth it.

-This precious stranger said, “You did good, Maralee.”
+This precious stranger said, “Your work made a difference in my life, Maralee.”
 That day I took it to heart for the first time even though the book came out several years ago.
 It now will reside there as a truth forever.
-She made a dramatic impact on me.
 Thank you notes are more powerful than 99 percent of people realize.